bitmagier/sensor-light/README.md

 ## Terms & Conditions

-Feel free to use anything here for learning, to build your own version or make a product out of it and sell it.
+Feel free to use anything here for learning, building your own version or make a product out of it and sell it.
-In case you find it useful, the author would be delighted to notice a small donation in Solana coins to `FTMfeKYhpVAouuwXjpJXhnT13fkeNJqQsRGMBxBo1GML`.
+In case you find it useful, the author would be delighted to see a donation in Solana coins to `FTMfeKYhpVAouuwXjpJXhnT13fkeNJqQsRGMBxBo1GML`.

-_bitmagier, March 2024_
+_bitmagier, July 2024_